nancologist/php_mvc/README.md

 2. Create table "posts" with cols: id, title
 3. Insert two records.
 4. Let's get them with help of our Database.php class

+TEST: Now on .com/www/traversymvc we get these two posts!
 ___

 ## 4.8.
 Clean Up